astur/work-timer/README.md

 Work-timer use userApp.io for server-side auth and sync.
 And there is no complicated statistics, no social functionality and no evil boss watching you.
 It's really easy thing, no rocket science.

-###Install
+### Install

-Write your UserApp appId in script.js, upload Work-timer on any static web-server and have fun.
+Since UserApp is dead, version `0.3.0` is here only for historical reasons, so use version `0.2.1`.
+Just upload Work-timer on any static web-server and have fun.

-###Version history:
+### Version history:

 * __v0.1.0__ "Just works".
 * __v0.1.1__ Bootstrap style.